Multi-dimensional analysis with Data Tables

 select_property.gif

-This will run a group-by on your events and metrics, grouping by the property you selected.
+This runs a group-by on your events and metrics, grouping by the property you selected.
 You can include up to five top-level group-bys in a single Data Table.

 Note